gabejg/DST-Assessment-01/README.md

 - 05-Logistic Regression
 - 06-Performance Analysis and Conclusion

+And should be read in the appropriately numbered order.

 ## Requirements:

 Requirements for the Rmd files are given within each script.